kyxap1/starred/README.md

 ## Ruby

+- [vagrant-docker-baseimages](https://github.com/tknerr/vagrant-docker-baseimages) - A collection of Vagrant-friendly docker base images
+- [learning-tools](https://github.com/lowescott/learning-tools) - A collection of tools and files for learning new technologies
 - [yutani](https://github.com/leg100/yutani) - An expressive and principled Terraform DSL
 - [buildpacks-ci](https://github.com/cloudfoundry/buildpacks-ci) - Concourse CI pipelines for the buildpacks team
 - [bosh-deployment-resource](https://github.com/concourse/bosh-deployment-resource) - deploy bosh releases as part of your pipeline